A Day in the Life

 A believer’s behaviour is, therefore, shaped but not determined by the theological environment, and depending upon each individual’s understanding of aetiology, eschatology, soteriology, and morality, their behaviour will change.
 Most writers already know that it is a character’s behaviour which reveals his inner life, and this is just as true of faith as well.
 A character who raves about divine courage and spiritual fortitude but scarpers at the first sign of trouble is very different from another who speaks about faith only when pressed but is steadfast in the face of adversity.

 The second important factor in the life of the believer is the experience of the religion itself, its rites and ceremonies and prayers.
 These can be as simple as a brief mantra recited at a specified time, or intensely elaborate and lengthy rituals.
 They should always serve a purpose, however.
 These purposes, too, can be as simple or as complex as necessary: Baal wants sacrifices because otherwise he will plunge the earth into darkness is a theological impetus which will probably lend itself to a fairly functional (and messy) ceremony, although the preamble can be as ornate as the writer wants.
-The Christian understanding of sacrifice, however, is very convoluted, and the reasons behind the various postures and garments used in Christian liturgy range from the mysterious to the profound to the banal – it may surprise you to discover how many vestments were originally just there to stop other important things becoming dirtied, but then became part of the ensemble themselves.
+The Christian understanding of sacrifice, however, is comparatively convoluted, and the reasons behind the various postures and garments used in Christian liturgy range from the mysterious to the profound to the banal – it may surprise you to discover how many vestments were originally just there to stop other important things becoming dirtied, but then became part of the ensemble themselves.
 Shintoism has a different concept of sacrifice again, and many (most?) forms of Buddhism have nothing to do with theology of sacrifice at all.